IlyaMrz/learning/README.md

-# just learning Ruby on Rails and github
+# Just learning Ruby on Rails and github.

-simple app like a pinterest
+Simple app like a pinterest.

-going through course "onemonthrails"
+Going through course "onemonthrails".